We partnered with Universal Studios for our SING Movie Night and prizing.

-A teen gorilla from a family of thieves is voiced by Taron Egerton.
+Taron Egerton voices a teen gorilla from a family of thieves.

 Seth MacFarlane is Mike, a mouse with a giant ego who sings Sinatra.

-And Tori Kelly as an incredibly shy elephant named Meena.
+And Tori Kelly as a bashful elephant named Meena.

 These are the characters we based our SING Movie Night around as we made our treats.

-For Ash, we wanted something with some spikes and made Peanut Butter Chocolate No-Bake Cookies.
+We wanted something with some spikes for Ash and made Peanut Butter Chocolate No-Bake Cookies.

-Meena is very kind and is always bringing someone a cake, so cupcakes seemed appropriate to represent her.
+Meena is very kind and constantly brings someone a cake, so cupcakes seemed appropriate to represent her.